What does Lodi Pride mean to you?

-The Lodi Pride campaign is a way for each of us along with community organizations, businesses, and schools can show our Lodi Pride.
+The Lodi Pride campaign is a way for each of us along with community organizations, businesses, and schools to show our Lodi Pride.

 Lodi Pride Awards